 Our Chapter is known as the Triple Nickel and hosts many social events and seminars for folks of all ages.
 Youth programs encourage interest in aviation and aeronautical opportunities.

-As we move forward into 2022, we are building our website to provide you with information on events as they become available.
+As we move forward into 2023, we continue building our website to provide you with information on events as they become available.

 Be sure to check the Event Calendar on the website often.